rooted-script/install/README.md

 #for go

 </br>
-cat go.txt | xargs -n1 -I a go get -u github.com/a
+cat go.txt | xargs -n1 -I a go get -v -u github.com/a
 </br>

 ##for others